- QR-Code Overview

 Encoding vCard contact information (in MeCard format) on business cards is also a common implementation.
 The image to the right demonstrates the options available after scanning the barcode in Fig. 1 above with a smartphone app.

-The chart below lists common uses and the encoding technique.
+The chart below lists other common encoding technique.
 The Free QR Code Generator may be used to generate all codes described below.
 Simply copy the example below into the Free QR Code Generator replacing the generic information with yours.

 |Purpose||Prefix||Examples (IDAutomation does not suggest encoding Tiny URLs or Indirect Links)|